Michael-Brodsky/OCR/Tesseract/bin/readme.txt

-This folder cotains executable versions of the UI apps.
+This folder contains executable versions of DOCUFILE_TS, the OCR-Tesseract based cataloging application.
+DOCUFILE_TS requires the LibAIOTesseract.accde library database be installed in a subfolder named /libs in the folder where DOCUFILE_TS.accdb is installed.